 Leo Kempel, dean of the College of Engineering, has been on the Department of Electrical and Computer Engineering faculty since 1998 and served as associate dean for research from 2008 to March 2013.
 He previously served as the inaugural director of the MSU High Performance Computing Center (2004–06) and associate dean for special initiatives (2006–08).
 His research is in the general area of applied electromagnetics with particular emphasis on conformal antennas, engineered materials and measurement of electromagnetic properties of materials.
 He received the National Science Foundation CAREER award and is a fellow of the Institute of Electrical and Electronic Engineers and the Applied Computational Electromagnetics Society.
 Kempel received a bachelor of science degree from the University of Cincinnati in 1989 and a doctorate from the University of Michigan in 1994.

-Aron Sousa, M.D., FACP, is the interim dean of the College of Human Medicine.
+Aron Sousa is the interim dean of the College of Human Medicine.
 He previously served as interim dean in 2015 and 2016.
 In his previous role, Sousa served as senior associate dean for academic affairs at the Michigan State University College of Human Medicine, a post he's held since 2006.
 He was responsible for the educational programs of the college across the seven community campuses across the state.
 During that time he managed the doubling of the college's class size and converting its two-year, 60 student Grand Rapids campus into a four-year, 350 student campus.
 He also led the creation of a pair of new, two-year clinical campuses in Traverse City and Midland.
 Sousa is a practicing general internist.
 He received his bachelor's in chemistry and his medical degree from Indiana University School of Medicine.
 He then served as both a resident and chief resident in internal medicine and completed a Primary Care Fellowship at Michigan State University.

-You are now signed up to receive the MSUToday Update.
-Coming to your inbox soon — a quick and easy way to keep up to date on the latest news about Spartans and the work they’re doing on campus and around the world.
+You are now signed up to receive the MSUToday Weekly Update.
+The email is a quick and easy way to stay updated on the latest news about Spartans and the work they’re doing on campus and around the world.

 Jennifer Trenkamp, MSUToday editor